 Other Useful AI Tools for Photographers

-Camira is a good all-in-one suite of apps to assist photographers.
-It can help to plan a shooting, give you ideas for the composition, or even write a script for a video.
+Camira is an excellent all-in-one suite of apps to assist photographers.
+It can help to plan a shoot, give you ideas for the composition, or even write a script for a video.

-Another cool tool I found is Replicate.
-It allows you to upload an image and it suggests a text prompt to create similar images.
-It’s a good tool to get ideas from text-to-image prompts.
+Another excellent tool I found is Replicate.
+It allows you to upload an image and suggests a text prompt to create similar images.
+It’s a great tool to get ideas for text-to-image prompts.
 Give it a try.

 Lexica is a search engine for images and hints generated by artificial intelligence.
 Since every image has a prompt and seed, you can use Lexica to copy and remix existing images.